Skip to content

 end

-panel "Preferences", description: "Customize your experience" do
+panel title: "Preferences", description: "Customize your experience" do

 field :theme, as: :select, options: { light: "Light", dark: "Dark" }